Welcoming Christopher Watkin

 In an age of rapid cultural change, the question for every believer is both simple and urgent: What does it mean to faithfully follow Christ here and now?
 If we desire to navigate an increasingly non-Christian context with wisdom, courage, and grace, how we equip our pastors, church leaders, and everyday disciples is critically important.

-This November, Redeemer Community Church, in partnership with Beeson Divinity School, is honored to welcome Christopher Watkin, author of Biblical Critical Theory, to Birmingham.
-Over the course of his stay, Christopher will help us think deeply and biblically about how the gospel speaks to – and transforms – every facet of life in our ever-evolving cultural moment.
+This November, Redeemer Community Church, in partnership with Beeson Divinity School, is honored to welcome Dr. Christopher Watkin, author of Biblical Critical Theory, to Birmingham.
+Over the course of his stay, Dr. Watkin will help us think deeply and biblically about how the Bible speaks to – and transforms – every facet of life in our ever-evolving cultural moment.

 Whether you are a pastor, student, or simply someone seeking to follow Jesus with faithfulness and clarity, this will be an excellent opportunity to think, learn, and grow alongside one of today’s leading Christian voices.
 We hope that you join us.